michaelaerni/eth-cil-project/README.md

         - `road_segmentation.experiments.search`:
             Root module of experiments for hyperparameter search
         - `road_segmentation.experiments.fit`:
-            Root module of experiments for fitting a classifier using a single fixed set of hyperparameters.
+            Root module of experiments for fitting a classifier using a single fixed set of hyperparameters
         - `road_segmentation.experiments.unused`:
             Root module of old irrelevant experiments
             created while exploring possibilities,